Azure-Samples/azure-samples-net-management/samples/compute/create-virtual-machine/README.md

 description: "This code samples will show you how to create a Vitural Machine using Azure SDK for .NET."
 urlFragment: compute-create-vm
 ---
-# Getting started - Managing Compute using Azure .NET SDK
+# Getting started - Managing Compute Resources using Azure .NET SDK

 This code sample will show you how to create a Vitural Machine using Azure SDK for .NET.